gabe-heim/wg-gmd/activity-metrics/code-review-iteration.md

 # Code Review Iteration

 ## 1. Description
-What is the number of iterations that occur before a merge request is accepted or declined?
+What is the number of iterations (a pull request being opened/reopened and closed is one iteration) that occur before a merge request is accepted (successfully merged and closed) or declined (never merged and has been closed at least once)?

+Does not provide data on pull requests that are open/currently being reviewed and have not been closed at all (have not completed an iteration).

 ## 2. Use Cases
 Provide examples of how the metric might inform different stakeholders through use cases.